chintanparekh2510/salesforce-lambda-functions/README.md

 ---

-### 2. Create Primary Contact
+### 2. Create Contact

 **URL:** `https://pnftoxyldkuoefhr6gcxp27que0xzuda.lambda-url.us-east-1.on.aws/`

 **Method:** POST

-**Description:** Creates a new Contact and links it as the Primary Contact for an Opportunity.
+**Description:** Creates a new Contact and links it to an Opportunity.
+Can be set as primary or normal contact.

 **Input Parameters:**
 ```json